Chapter 19. INFORMATION_SCHEMA Tables

 Migration is easier because every other DBMS does it this way.

-However, because SHOW is popular with
+However, because SHOW

 MySQL employees and users, and because it might be confusing were it